wangywUST/wangywust.github.io/nlp-course-2026.md

 ## Lab Sessions?

 Students are encouraged to use the lab session time to work on their final projects.
-The project-related questions are encouraged to ask the correponding TAs for research discussions.
+The project-related questions are encouraged to ask the correponding TAs or the instructor for research discussions.

 ## Course Syllabus